emotion-js/emotion/packages/babel-preset-css-prop/README.md

 }
 ```

 `@emotion/babel-preset-css-prop` includes the emotion plugin.
-The `babel-plugin-emotion`should be be removed from your config and options moved to the preset.
+The `babel-plugin-emotion` entry should be be removed from your config and any options moved to the preset.

 ```diff
 {